monsterkrampe/crystal/concepts/union-type/introduction.md

 ## Operations on union types

-As a union type is a single type at runtime, all the normal operations work on it.
+As a union type is a single type at runtime, all the standard operations work on it.
-But when compiling the code the compiler will not know which type it is.
+But when compiling the code the compiler will need to know which type it is.
 Thereby the code has to be setup in such a way that it can only be one of the types when wanting to use the type-specific operations.

 ```crystal